-All passengers arriving to school with the student driver require expressed written consent by a legal guardian to be kept on file at the school.
-This written permission should include emergency contact information in addition to the permission statement.
+All passengers arriving to school with the student driver require expressed written consent by a legal guardian to be kept on file at the school; legal guardian(s) should also provide this consent by updating account information on Curb Smart (consent indicates emergency contact information in addition to the permission statement).
 Students are instructed to leave their vehicles immediately after parking.
 Under no circumstances will students be allowed to sit in or idle their vehicles once they have arrived and parked on campus.
 If a student driver arrives late, he/she must sign in with the lower school front desk.
 No student will be permitted to leave campus for lunch or during the school day under his/her own supervision, regardless of having turned legal age, unless they are personally signed out by a parent or legal guardian.
 Student drivers who need to leave school for an appointment must be excused by a parent phone call or written permission submitted to the office ahead of time.
+Student drivers may check-out a lower-school sibling to drive them to an appointment only with an excuse by a parent phone call or written permission submitted to the office ahead of time.
 Student drivers may not return to their car, during the school day, for any reason without front office or teacher approval.